arifakkermans/api-cors-lambda-crud-dynamodb/README.md

 - A DynamoDB table `books` that stores the data.
 - Five `LambdaIntegrations` that connect these Lambdas to the API.

+## Caveats

+* The Countries and Languages properties cannot have values stored in an array.
+* REST API is not documented in API Gateway.
+* No tests are written.

 ## Useful commands